tfabris/TomServo/README.md

 Exporting Models From Blender for Printing:
 -------------------------------------------

+Instructions below are for Blender version 3.6, later versions might work a little differently.

-Open the ".blend" file in Blender and do the following:
+  - Open the ".blend" file in Blender.
   - Ensure that "Unit Scale" of the blender file is set to 2.275:
     - Select the "Scene" properties panel.
-Find the Properties panel, which is the lower right hand panel in the UI, select its fifth icon which is "Scene Properties"), expand the "Units" section and set the Unit Scale to 2.275.
+Should be the lower right hand panel in the UI, select its fifth icon which is "Scene"), expand the "Units" section and ensure the Unit Scale is 2.275.
   - Make sure the realtime viewport display of the modifiers on the "Barrel" object are enabled, so that it prints with the correct faux wood grain texture.
-    - Select the "Barrel" object.
+    - Select the "Barrel" object, it should have an orange outline.
-    - There should be two modifiers on the object (Subdivision and Displace), seen in the Modifiers panel, which is the wrench icon in the properties panel.
+    - There should be two modifiers on the object (Subdivision and Displace), seen in the "Modifiers" panel, lower right hand panel in the UI, press the "Modifiers" icon in the properties panel, which is the eighth icon which looks like a blue wrench.
     - Examine the "Realtime" button for each of the two modifiers.
-The button icon looks like a tiny LCD screen on the modifier panel, and it should be lit up blue.
+The button is the third of four icons next to the modifier name.
+The button icon looks like a tiny LCD screen on the modifier panel.
+      - If the icon is gray, it means the realtime display for that modifier is turned off.
+      - If the icon is lit up blue and white, the realtime display for that modifier is turned on.
+      - Make sure the realtime display is turned on for the Subdivision and Displace modifiers.
     - Do not "APPLY" these modifiers or else everything will run slowly.
 Just make sure the realtime viewport display of the modifiers is turned on before exporting.
-    - If you are doing editing on this blender file, speed will improve if you turn off the realtime viewport display of these two modifiers.
+    - If you are doing editing on this blender file, blender's speed and responsiveness will improve if you turn off the realtime viewport display of these two modifiers.
 Don't forget to turn them back on before exporting.
   - In the main viewport window, group-select the objects you want to print.
     - You will be making multiple selections to export separate groups of objects, to print them in their own resin colors and/or paint them as a group.
-Even if printing in the correct resin colors, you'll probably be painting most of the pieces anyway, since the resin colors will not be very close to the real colors.
+Even if printing in the correct resin colors, you'll still be painting most of the pieces anyway, since the resin colors will not be screen-accurate.
     - Select the objects arranged in each color group:
       - Clear objects:
         - Dome Bottom/Top